-Maintaining a six-foot distance is preferable, but may not always be possible.
+Maintaining a six-foot distance (three-to-six-foot for PreK-Grade 5 students) is preferable but may not always be possible.
 If installed properly, plastic barriers between students would eliminate the need for the six-foot distancing.
 Turning workstations to face in the same direction is a best practice detailed in the Strong and Healthy Start Guidance.